 As an online student, keeping up with weekly assignments and deadlines is vital to your success.
 Since your class attendance isn’t tracked, assignments are used to determine how well you are completing the course.
 If you are not timely with your assignments, your grade will reflect that.

-Classes are conducted through two learning management systems, Blackboard and Moodle.
-Unique learning environments facilitated by Bluefield State faculty, these systems contain both material recorded during in-person classes and material created primarily for online courses.
-Students can use these systems from anywhere they can connect to the internet.
+Classes are conducted through a learning management system, Moodle.
+This Unique learning environment facilitated by Bluefield State faculty contains both material recorded during in-person classes and material created primarily for online courses.
+Students can use Moodle from anywhere they can connect to the internet.

 First log on to Bluefield State's campus portal, myBSC, using your Bluefield State username and password.
 If you’ve forgotten your username or password, you can reset it using the Forgot Password link on the login page of myBSC.